For an Immersive Local Experience Try a Rome Food Tour

 The perfect gelato – 2 flavors and fresh cream.

 Four hours later, our Italian food desires were fully satiated.
-In addition, we had become extremely knowledgeable about this local neighborhood tucked away from the Rome tourism madness.
-Bethany and I had learned a great deal from Kenny and the tour, but most of all we learned where we wanted to come back and have dinner!
+In addition, we became extremely knowledgeable about this local neighborhood, which is tucked away from the Rome tourism madness.
+Bethany and I had learned a great deal from Kenny and the tour, but most of all, we learned where we wanted to come back and have dinner!

 Get Local with a Rome Food Tour